dotnet/EntityFramework.Docs/entity-framework/core/saving/concurrency.md

 uid: core/saving/concurrency
 ---
-# Concurrency Conflicts
+# Handling Concurrency

 If a property is configured as a concurrency token then EF will check that no other user has modified that value in the database when saving changes to that record.

 > [!TIP] You can view this article's [sample](https://github.com/aspnet/EntityFramework.Docs/tree/master/samples/core/Saving/Saving/Concurrency/) on GitHub.

-## How concurrency works in EF
+## How concurrency handling works in EF Core

-For a detailed description of how concurrency works in Entity Framework Core, see [Concurrency Tokens](../modeling/concurrency.md).
+For a detailed description of how concurrency handling works in Entity Framework Core, see [Concurrency Tokens](../modeling/concurrency.md).

 ## Resolving concurrency conflicts